Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     _<b>Amazon S3 - Infrequent Access</b> is the best choice for this situation.
 Using Amazon S3 - IA gives users quick access to the thumbnail but saves costs.
 You could consider using a lifecycle policy to move the thumbnail into archive storage after 60 days._

 +   ####    Choosing a Storage class - case 2

+    >A business wants to implement stronger business continuity practices and keep backups of their data for a long period of time.
+They do not anticipate needing to access the data often.
+But they want to be able to have the data within a few hours in the event of disaster recovery.
+    <b>Which storage class might you recommend?</b>

+    _<b>Amazon S3 Glacier Flexible Retrieval</b> is a low-cost option for long-term storage.
+Data can be retrieved in a number of hours with standard retrieval or 1-5 minutes with expedited retrieval._